Modern Languages Department

 - On Skype, finding a native-speaker interested in trading conversation in the target language for conversation in English.

-The Modern Languages Education Program was Nationally Recognized by the ACTFL-NCATE in January, 2011 for further details please visit the In the News Section.
+The Modern Languages Education Program was Nationally Recognized by the ACTFL-CAEP for the first time in January, 2011.
+It

 Modern languages study develops a student's skills in speaking, listening, reading, and writing a specific foreign language.
 It also includes the study of the culture and literature of foreign countries.
 French, German, or Spanish study prepares the student to speak, read, write and understand the language and gives a deeper knowledge and appreciation of the culture of the countries where French, German, or Spanish is spoken.
 The study of modern languages also stresses the ability to adapt to new situations and the importance of cultural sensitivity.